BlackteaData/data-talks/workshop1.md

 - Brief overview (10min)
 - Overview of cloud (15min)
-- Go through the different types of services available in the cloud (15min)
+- The different types of services available in the cloud (15min)
-- Baseline knowledge, covering database, data lake, ETL process, networking, security (50min)
+- Baseline knowledge: covering database, ETL processes, networking, security (50min)
-- Go through the architecture of the demo, explaining its components and why they are there (20min)
+- Demo architecture: what we are building and why (20min)

-### Live demo!
+## Live demo!
-- Create AWS account (40 min)
+- Create AWS account and user setup (40min)
-- Overview of AWS console focusing on Data Products (20 min)
+- Overview of AWS console focusing on Data Products (20min)
-- Create an alarm to control costs (10 min)
+- Create an alarm to control costs (10min)